Invariant measures of Toeplitz subshifts on non-amenable groups

 Toeplitz subshifts have been generalized from $\Z$-actions to more general group actions in \cite{Cor06}, \cite{MICPET08}, \cite{Kr07} and \cite{Krieger}.
 One of the consequences of this generalization is the characterization of residually finite groups as those ones that admit (non periodic) Toeplitz subshifts \cite{MICPET08, Kr07}.
 In \cite{MICPET08} the authors broadened the characterization of Toeplitz subshifts as the mi\-ni\-mal symbolic almost 1-1 extensions of odometers to actions of residually finite groups.
 Downarowicz's result about the realization of Choquet simplices as sets of invariant measures of Toeplitz subshifts was extended in \cite{CP14} to the class of residually finite amenable groups.
-This realization result has also been proved in \cite{CeCo19} for a special class of amenable groups, namely {\em congruent monotileable} amenable groups, that contains as a non trivial subset the class of residually finite groups.
+This realization result has also been proved in \cite{CeCo19} for a special class of amenable groups, namely {\em congruent monotileable} amenable groups, that contains as a proper subset the class of residually finite amenable groups.
 As the geometry of the set of invariant measures of a topological dynamical system is an invariant under topological orbit equivalence (\cite{GMPS10}), the problem of realizing Choquet simplices among the actions of a prescribed group, can be interpreted as a way to estimate the size of the family of topological dynamical systems given by the actions of this group up to orbit equivalence.\\